ivanpgdata/ivanpgdata/README.md

 #### 🐙 Exploring GIT with GitKraken 🐙 ([Public](https://github.com/ivanpgdata/Gitkraken_test))

-In this project I have gone through mostly all the daily tasks that a **Data Scientist** do when interacting with GIT, such as:

-🌀 Giving access to another developer, cloning, branches, tagging, requests and releases.
+In this project I have gone through mostly all the daily tasks that a **Data Scientist** do when interacting with GIT, giving access to another developer, cloning, branches, tagging, requests and releases.
 All that with the help of @manucabello who's has been years working with GIT and using GitKraken

 ⚒ Use of Releases